 Expert reference group

-Melanie Roberts (Chair)
+Melanie Dawson (Chair)

 Manager Workplace Health Safety and Environmental Policy, Master Builders Queensland

-Melanie Roberts has over 14 years' experience in the construction industry both in commercial and residential sectors, and over 10 years' experience in workplace health and safety policy, practice and strategy, both at the national and state level.
+Melanie Dawson has over 14 years' experience in the construction industry both in commercial and residential sectors, and over 10 years' experience in workplace health and safety policy, practice and strategy, both at the national and state level.
 Melanie has held executive and general management positions with major employer associations in the construction industry and has tertiary qualifications in workplace health and safety and industrial relations.

 Her extensive technical experience comes from involvement in numerous national and state committees, including the National Harmonisation Safe Work Australia Temporary Advisory Groups, the Queensland Construction Industry Sector Standing Committee, various expert reference groups, national and state working parties and code of practice steering committees.
 Melanie is currently the Chair of the Safety in Leadership Expert Reference Group and is passionate about improving businesses knowledge in this area of safety.

 Greg was the National Manager for Lend Lease Services Power Infrastructure, and has extensive managerial experience in the electrical industry.
 He has also worked in project management, business management systems, strategic planning and risk management across a broad range of industries, including power stations, mining and minerals, water, utilities, oil and gas, and the commercial building sector.
 In addition, Greg has completed an Electrical Mechanic apprenticeship.

 Senior Advisor Qld – Safety and Workers’ Compensation Services